Derived categories of nodal del Pezzo threefolds: Families of del Pezzo threefolds

-Considering the local charts of a blow up $\pi$, we see that if the complete local equation for $C$ on a quadric surface is $g(z,w) = 0$, then the blow up $Y$ has an equation $xy + g(z,w) = 0$, and so $Y$, and hence $V$ will have Gorenstein terminal (in fact, $cA_n$ \eqref{eq:cDV}) singularities if and only if $C$ is reduced.
+Let us consider the restriction of the diagram \eqref{diag:bir-model-proj-line} to fibers over $b \in S$.
+Let us write $V = \VV_b$, $Y = \YY_b$ and so on.
+Considering the local charts of a blow up $\pi_b$, we see that if the complete local equation for $C$ on a quadric surface is $g(z,w) = 0$, then the blow up $Y$ has an equation $xy + g(z,w) = 0$, and so $Y$, and hence $V$ will have Gorenstein terminal (in fact, $cA_n$ \eqref{eq:cDV}) singularities if and only if $C$ is reduced.
 Furthermore, we see that $V$ is at most nodal if and only if both $W$ and $C$ are at most nodal, in which case

 We call $C$ an \emph{associated curve} to $V$ (this curve depends on $V$ and a chosen standard line $L \subset V$).